MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-01.md

 * Learn how to create spatial anchors and fetch them from Azure
 * Learn how to achieve spatial alignment across application sessions
 * Learn how to perform spatial arrangement between multiple devices
-* Learn how to prepare, build, and deploy your project to Android and/or iOS
+* Learn how to prepare, build, and deploy your project to Android or iOS

 ## Prerequisites

 * A Windows 10 computer configured with the correct [tools installed](install-the-tools.md)
-* Windows 10 SDK 10.0.18362.0 or later
+* Windows 10 SDK 10.0.18362.0 or later version
 * A HoloLens 2 device [configured for development](using-visual-studio.md#enabling-developer-mode)
 * <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.3.15 installed and the Universal Windows Platform Build Support module added
 * Completed the [Create a Spatial Anchors resource](https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-unity-hololens#create-a-spatial-anchors-resource) section of the [Quickstart: Create a Unity HoloLens app that uses Azure Spatial Anchors](https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-unity-hololens) tutorial